jmagman/flutter-wiki/Tree-hygiene.md

 [these suggestions](https://testing.googleblog.com/2017/06/code-health-too-many-comments-on-your.html)
 for addressing code review comments on your PR.

+### When

 If you're working on a big patch, don't hesitate to get reviews early, before you're ready to check code in.
 Also, don't hesitate to ask for multiple people to review your code, and don't hesitate to provide unsolicited comments on other people's PRs (although approvals in the GitHub UI should be reserved for those with contributor access).
 The more reviews the better.

+### Who

+Code should be reviewed by the owner (tech lead) of the area(s) of the codebase that you are changing, or someone to whom they have delegated that authority.
+(If you're not sure who that is, for the area of code you're dealing with, ask on Discord.
+See [[Chat]] for details.)

+If anyone else leaves comments, please also wait for their approval (LGTM) before landing code.

 A reviewer may in some circumstances consider the code satisfactory without having fully reviewed or understood it.
 If a reviewer has not